 The AgreenTech Valley cluster

-With more than ninety-five members, the cluster brings together producers, solution providers, academic partners, skills centres and training providers along the entire value chain.
+With around 90 members, the cluster brings together producers, solution providers, academic partners, skills centres and training providers along the entire value chain.
 Our objective is to develop the potential of digital solutions to respond to agronomic problems, by integrating a field approach as close as possible to the needs.

 By “digital technologies” we mean: